 A pinhole camera is a simple camera that’s easy to make and experiment with at home.
 It’s essentially a light-proof box with a tiny hole, or aperture (a pinhole) in one side.
 Light passes through the aperture and projects an inverted image on the opposite side of the camera.
-Our Modern Creative for this month, photographic artist Oliver Raymond-Barker, shows us how to make one.
+Our featured Modern Creative, photographic artist Oliver Raymond-Barker, shows us how to make one.

-This method is all about seeing the world in a different way and getting to see how photography works (you won’t actually make a print).
+This method is all about finding new ways to view your surroundings and getting to see how photography works (you won’t actually make a print).

 What you need